 What do you think?

-So that would mean everything we've heard about Trump Russia, Trump Russia, Trump, Russia, collusion, collusion, collusion is a lie.
+So that would mean everything we've heard about Trump-Russia, Trump-Russia, Trump-Russia, collusion, collusion, collusion is a lie?

 Yeah.

-Uh well, it's it's uh, you know, been blown out of proportion.
+Well, it's been blown out of proportion.

 If someone would have said a possibility, most of us would have agreed.